 Best Pre-Med Majors to Consider

-Committing to a relevant pre-med major early will help you fill prerequisites and feel confident applying to med school.
+Committing to finding the best pre-med major for you early will help you fill prerequisites and feel confident applying to med school.
 Here's what to know.

-As an aspiring med student, you've no doubt spent a lot of time thinking about the best major to pursue as an undergrad.
+As an aspiring med student, you've no doubt spent a lot of time thinking about the best major for med school.
 It's easy to get overwhelmed when choosing the right pre-med major.
 After all, there are seemingly endless options, and selecting the right path feels critical to your future potential as a physician.

 First, know that there is no single correct answer to the question "What is the best pre-med major?"
-However, certain undergraduate courses of study can help you get a leg up on other applicants and feel more prepared for success during your first year as a medical student.
+However, certain pre-med classes and programs of study can help you get a leg up on other applicants and feel more prepared for success during your first year as a medical student.

 In this post, we'll help you determine which pre-med program might be right for you by walking through the decision-making process and exploring a variety of undergraduate options.

-If you’re ready to take the first step on your journey to medical school, reach out to the admissions team at Trinity!
+If you’re ready to take the first step on your journey to medical school, reach out to the admissions team at Trinity School of Medicine!
 We can help you learn more about your medical school options, including if a combined Pre-Med/MD program might be right for you.

 What Makes a Good Pre-Med Major?